Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

-For nearly half of last year we have been looking at homes and made offers on several.
+For nearly half of last year, we have been looking at homes and making offers on several.
 Every time I think I know the drill, something is different.
-In the summer we made offers on a couple of homes but those sellers were not looking at offers until after the weekend open house.
+In the summer we made offers on a couple of homes, but those sellers were not looking at offers until after the weekend open house.
 We quickly learned there was no need to take off from work to look at a home.

 Bill